MicrosoftDocs/cpp-docs.it-it/docs/intrinsics/mm-cvtsi64x-ss.md

  Un `__m128` struttura che contiene quattro valori a virgola mobile a precisione singola.

  [in] `b`
- Intero a 64 bit da convertire in un valore a virgola mobile.
+ Un intero a 64 bit da convertire in valore a virgola mobile.

 ## <a name="return-value"></a>Valore restituito
  Un `__m128` struttura il cui primo valore a virgola mobile è il risultato della conversione.
-Gli altri tre valori verranno copiati così da `a`.
+I tre valori vengono copiati senza modifiche da `a`.

 ## <a name="requirements"></a>Requisiti